CISecurity/ArtifactExpressions/artifacts/independent/independent.mysql_text_file_content_v1.rst

   - sqlserver
   - sybase

-prepend_type NOTE: This parameter is governed by a constraint allowing only the following values:
-  - String
-  - SQL

-append_type NOTE: This parameter is governed by a constraint allowing only the following values:
+NOTE: The ``prepend_type`` and ``append_type`` parameters are governed by a constraint allowing only the following values:
   - String
   - SQL

 recurse NOTE: This parameter is governed by a constraint allowing only the following values:
   - Yes
   - No

 file_system NOTE: This parameter is governed by a constraint allowing only the following values:
   - NA
   - local
   - all